whiskeysierra/jackson-module-unknown-property/README.md

     .registerModule(new UnknownPropertyModule("Well this is odd... somebody changed {} and added '{}'"));
 ```

 Please note that the first parameter is the type and the second one is the property name.
+The log level is `TRACE` and

-The log level is `TRACE` and as for now it's not configurable.
+as of now it's not configurable.

 ## Usage